Adewale1010/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 10-add.py: Python function that adds two integers and returns the result 11-pow.py: Python function that computes a to the power of b and return the value 12-fizzbuzz.py: Python program that prints the numbers from 1 to 100 separated by a space, for multiples of three prints Fizz instead of the number and for multiples of five prints Buzz, for numbers which are multiples of both three and five prints FizzBuzz
+13-insert_number.c: C function that inserts a number into a sorted singly linked list